After leaving Madrid and putting end to a 3-year ex-pat experience, I finally spent some quality time in my home town Echternach, Luxembourg.

 8. Biking

 Even if it’s just a ride around the lake or a short transit to Germany, the bike is the best way of getting around in Echternach.
-The entire town is flat and is well connected to the capital Luxembourg City or other pretty Luxembourgish towns like Diekrich or Grevenmacher.

 Apart from the cycling trail to the capital, most of the bike tracks go along the Sauer or Moselle river.
-On your way, you’ll see, with some chance, herons, otters, gooses… on your way.
+On your way, you’ll see, with some chance, herons, otters, gooses… your way.

 If you want to rent a bike, I recommend the bike rental network “Rent A Bike Mellerdall” where you can pick up and drop your bike at different rental stations throughout the region.
-If your bike needs a small reparation, I recommend TriSport Echternach (now in Junglinster).

 There is no better way to benefit than one-third of Luxembourg is green!
 And it is definitely one of the best things to do in Echternach.